 Things have changed a bit since 2009.
 Now there are viable open source projects with serious products and a growing list of SaaS offerings for log management.

-The probably most successful log management software, Splunk, has the most advanced architecture on the market because it was built for log management from the beginning.
+Graylog has been successful in providing log management software because it was built for log management from the beginning.
 Software that stores and analyzes log data must have a very specific architecture to do it efficiently.
 It is more than just a database or a full text search engine because it has to deal with both text data and metrics data on a time axis.
 Searches are always bound to a time frame (relative or absolute) and only going back into the past because future log data has not been written yet.
 A general purpose database or full text search engine that could also store and index the private messages of your online platform for search will never be able to effectively manage your log data.
 Adding a specialized frontend on top of it makes it look like it could do the job in a good way but is basically just putting lipstick on the wrong stack.

 You also want to be able to see the health and configuration of all forwarders, data processors and indexers in a central place because the whole log management stack can easily involve thousands of machines if you include the log emitting clients into this calculation.
 You need to be able to see which clients are forwarding log data and which are not to make sure that you are not missing any important data.

 Graylog is coming the closest to the Splunk architecture: